Following Franz Kafka in Prague: the places he lived and worked

 Kafka’s favorite cafe

-One of the favorite hangouts of Prague’s intellectuals at the beginning of the 20th century.
-It is important to highlight the literary cafes in Europe: they were places where artists and intellectuals exchanged arguments and ideas till dawn.
+One of Prague’s favorite hangouts for intellectuals at the beginning of the 20th century.
+It is essential to highlight the literary cafes in Europe, where artists and intellectuals exchanged ideas and arguments until dawn.
 Actually, Prague’s literary cafes had a strong reputation back then; only Vienna would outperform them.
-In the times of Kafka, Prague’s intellectual scene was very lively.
+In Kafka’s time, Prague’s intellectual scene was very lively.

 The Café Louvre still exists today.
 It was the place where Kafka would spend lots of hours together with his friends; Max Brod was always there, too.
 You can still have a cup of coffee at Café Louvre: you’ll find it at Národní 22 Street.
-The entrance seems tight, but there is a reason: the cafe is located on the first floor.
-If you love souvenirs, you can buy a few of them.
+The entrance may seem tight, but there’s a reason: the cafe is located on the first floor.
+If you love souvenirs, you can buy a few.

 The house at Staroměstské nám.
 934/5: Oppelt House